ullas-jain/ullas-jain.github.io/_posts/2021-06-24-writing-custom-lint-in-android.md

 ---
-title: “Writing your first custom lint."
+title: Writing your first custom lint.
-excerpt: “To show warnings for the usages of a deprecated library."
+excerpt: To show warnings for the usages of a deprecated library.
 last_modified_at: 2021-06-24T09:45:06-05:00
 tags:
   - lint
   - android/sunflower
-toc: true
+toc: false
 ---

 Let’s say your app uses `glide` for loading images.
 Upon recently you have stumbled upon the newer library `coil`.